 One reason to not worry about search engine rankings (anymore) is the fact that search engines start to block rank checkers which are often used to track and report rankings.
 Webposition was the first victim (it seems to be working again, but for how long?) and it’s not impossible – I even think it’s realistic – to think that Google, or other search engines, will block more automated rank checkers which sent out hundreds or even thousands of queries per day to search engines.

-I’m not sure why Google would want to block tools like Webposition, besides that it’s against their guidelines (they even mention Webposition there).
+I’m not sure why Google would want to block tools like Webposition, besides that it’s against their guidelines.
 The argument they give – that it costs to much server power – doesn’t sound convincing to me.
 Maybe it’s because Google just wants human searcher behavior on their search engine so they can adjust their algorithm to humans and not to automated search activity by rank checkers.
 I also think that personalization of search results plays a role here.

 When personalization kicks in